Akaza22/peta-project/README.md

 # Project Repository

+### What is Peta ??
+PETA stands for "Pembela Tanah Air," which translates to "Defenders of the Homeland."
+It is a student community with a strong passion for technology, particularly in the field of application development.

 ## 📚 About This Project
 Welcome to our collaborative project repository!
 This repository contains three main directories: